Feastio

 Emmer & Rye, Where Heirloom Grains Reign Supreme

-Locally-sourced ingredients, organic non-GMO heirloom grains, seasonal menus, a house fermentation program, and minimal waste are all elements of the ethos at Emmer & Rye.
+Locally sourced ingredients, organic non-GMO heirloom grains, seasonal menus, a house fermentation program, and a commitment to minimal waste are all key elements of the ethos at Emmer & Rye.

 Smoky Pork gin gimlet at Emmer & Rye in downtown Austin, Texas

-The menu is two-fold, a dim-sum cart offering small bites for $2 to $8 and more substantive dishes priced from $11 to $22 for savory and $9 to $11 for sweet.
+The menu is two-fold: a dim-sum cart offering small bites priced from $2 to $8, and more substantial dishes priced from $11 to $22 for savory options and $9 to $11 for sweet ones.

 Dinner